 - You code specific values in the actual LOAD statement, which override the corresponding values in the SET statement.

-- CA Endevorencounters another, like SET statement, which overrides the existing SET statement.
+- Endevorencounters another, like SET statement, which overrides the existing SET statement.

-- CA Endevorencounters a CLEAR statement for that particular SET statement.
+- Endevorencounters a CLEAR statement for that particular SET statement.

 - Processing for the job ends.